 Prioritize Speed and Performance

 SaaS users expect instant experiences.
 Even slight delays can hurt conversions.
-Research shows that a one‑second delay in load time can reduce conversions by about 7 %, decrease page views by 11 % and lower customer satisfaction .
-To keep your site lightning‑fast:
+Research shows that a one‑second delay in load time can reduce conversions by about 7%, decrease page views by 11% and lower customer satisfaction.

-• Use asynchronous scripts.
+Use asynchronous scripts.
 Defer non‑critical third‑party scripts (e.g. chat widgets) so they don’t block rendering.
+Enable Asynchronously load JavaScript in Site Settings → Publishing → Advanced publishing options.

-• Monitor performance.
-Regularly run your site through tools like Google PageSpeed Insights and Webflow’s optimisation reports to identify bottlenecks.
+Monitor performance.
+Regularly run your site through Google PageSpeed Insights and Webflow’s Site Health Scan to identify bottlenecks before they affect conversions.

 Optimize for Mobile

-• Simplify forms.
+Simplify forms.
 On mobile, reduce the number of fields in sign‑up forms.
-Offer autofill and social sign‑on options where appropriate.
+Offer auto‑fill where possible and use large, tap‑friendly buttons.

 Embrace Continuous Experimentation